 The Center for Irrigation Technology (CIT) at California State University, Fresno conducted tests to determine clogging resistance of the screen design of Ore-Max 16mm 1 GPH emitterline.
-The Center for Irrigation Technology is the official industry testing laboratory for drip irrigation products.
 The test protocol used is a variation of the standard CIT emitter grit test, modified to double the total loading of grit.
 This modified test protocol has been used in successfully developing 2 GPH Ore-Max emitterline to achieve maximum clogging resistance.
 This severe test, using a wide spectrum of grit sizes, was necessary in order to pick up differences in design of the Ore Max emitter, which is much more resistant to clogging than other emitters.

 1 GPH Max Emitters are unique in that they have 185 screen openings over 330 degrees on the inside surface of the emitter leading to the flow path.
 This makes it very difficult to clog the water entry point.
 The new design utilizes the same number of screen openings but improves on the original by making the openings smaller.
 The screen openings are reduced from .040" x .040" to .040" x .020".
 The smaller screen openings reduce the size and amount of material that can enter the emitter flow path, further reducing the possibility of clogging.